Student Conduct Process

 Administrative Hearing: An Administrative Hearing is used to adjudicate alleged violations of a less serious nature when the likely sanction does not rise to the level of a suspension or expulsion.
 The Director of Student Conduct will assign a Conduct Officer who was not involved in the Educational Conference to serve as the Administrative Hearing Officer.
 Decisions rendered in an Administrative Hearing are final and not subject to appeal.

 University Review Board (URB) Hearing: A University Review Board (URB) Hearing is used to adjudicate alleged violations of a serious matter that may result in the sanction of suspension or expulsion for the accused student.
-A URB Hearing is conducted by a URB panel consisting of faculty, staff, and students who are selected from the URB pool and a non-voting chairperson appointed by the Assistant Vice President for Student Life (or designee).
+A URB Hearing is conducted by a URB panel consisting of faculty, staff, and students who are selected from the URB pool and a non-voting chairperson appointed by the Vice President for Student Life (or designee).
 The decision of a URB panel may be appealed on limited grounds specified in Student Handbook within five (5) full class days of the decision if class is in session and five (5) full business days if class is not in session.
-A written appeal must be received by the Assistant Vice President for Student Life (or designee) and must explain on what ground(s) an appeal is based.
+A written appeal must be received by the Vice President for Student Life (or designee) and must explain on what ground(s) an appeal is based.

-The Assistant Vice President for Student Life (or designee) may exercise discretion as to the type of formal hearing given concerns of the timeliness, specific circumstances, or complainant.
+The Vice President for Student Life (or designee) may exercise discretion as to the type of formal hearing given concerns of the timeliness, specific circumstances, or complainant.
 In cases involving more than one accused student, hearings concerning each student may be conducted separately at the discretion of the Director of Student Conduct.